-- Master of Science in Traditional Chinese Medicine program students who are taking 12 or more credits per semester are considered full-time students.
-NOTE: No more than 22 credits (including the clinic courses) can be taken in any semester without the program's dean's approval. - A student needs to take 2 consecutive semesters each year in order to be considered full-time. - The maximum amount of time allowed by the accreditor for a student to finish the MSTCM program is 6 years (18 semesters), whether a full or part-time student.
+- Master of Acupuncture with a Chinese Herbal Medicine Specialization program students who are taking 12 or more credits per semester are considered full-time students.
+NOTE: No more than 22 credits (including the clinic courses) can be taken in any semester without the program's dean's approval. - A student needs to take 2 consecutive semesters each year in order to be considered full-time. - The maximum amount of time allowed by the accreditor for a student to finish the MAcCHM program is 6 years (18 semesters), whether a full or part-time student.
 For more information, please see your financial aid adviser.

-MSTCM International students must be enrolled as full-time students to maintain good academic standing.
+MAcCHM International students must be enrolled as full-time students to maintain good academic standing.
 An international student on academic probation is not allowed to take a semester break.